safing/portmaster-ui/README.md

 ### Building

-Running the `build` script in the root directory will build all UI components for all supported systems (you must be on linux).
+Running the `pack` script in the root directory will build all UI components for all supported systems (you must be on linux).

 The output in the `dist` directory will look something like this: